 Breakfast each morning at hotel

 Group Lunches Sunday through Wednesday

-Group Dinner, Monday and Wednesday
+Group Dinner, Monday or Wednesday

 Ground transportation to the hotel from the Beijing airport